jedahan/jedahan.github.com/_posts/2014-05-18-how-i-got-started-programming-nes-on-osx.md

 ## NES-Specific Hardware

-The [GQ-4x](http://www.mcumall.com/comersus/store/comersus_viewItem.asp?idProduct=4282) is a great piece of harwdare - it is small, usb powered, and compatable with VirtualBox on OSX, windows XP and windows 7.
+The [GQ-4x](http://www.mcumall.com/comersus/store/comersus_viewItem.asp?idProduct=4282) is a great piece of harwdare - it is small, usb powered, and compatable with VirtualBox on macOS, windows XP and windows 7.
 It's really worth the $90 asking price - there are cheaper tools (~$45) but they seem to be unreliable, some require external power or a serial port and are not compatable with more modern OS' (win7+) like the GQ is.
 If you do end up getting a different programmer up and running well please let me know so I can add instructions here!